amancevice/slackend/README.md

 **Advantages**

 - Separates the concerns of handling & responding to incoming requests and the logic to act on them.
 Expanding the functionality of your Slack app can be accomplished independently of this service.
-- Designed to work within serverless frameworks, such as [AWS Lambda](https://aws.amazon.com/lambda/).
+- Designed to work within serverless frameworks, such as [AWS Lambda](https://aws.amazon.com/lambda/), but is agnostic to both the deployment and publishing platforms.
+The service could be deployed on AWS, for example, but publish messages on Google Pub/Sub.
 - Authenticates requests using Slack's [signing secrets](https://api.slack.com/docs/verifying-requests-from-slack) so you'll know that events published to internal triggers/queues are verified.

 **Drawbacks**